 9) Gigabit Ethernet Port

 This is used to connect your Raspberry Pi to a network using an ethernet cable.
-The Raspberry can also connect to a network via wireless LAN.
+The Raspberry can also connect to a network via WiFi.

 10) PoE HAT header

-This is used to connect to a PoE HAT which allows you to power your Raspberry Pi while providing it with network connection using only one cable.
+This is used to connect to a PoE HAT which allows you to power your Raspberry Pi with a network connection over ethernet.

 11) 40 Pin General Purpose Input/Output Header

-These allow you to connect electric components such as LEDs and buttons to your Raspberry Pi
+These allow you to connect electric components such as LEDs, buttons and sensors to your Raspberry Pi.

 12) 2.4 / 5GHz Wireless Bluetooth 5.0